lordspline/druid/docs/tutorials/tutorial-batch-native.md

    ![Data loader parse data](../assets/tutorial-batch-data-loader-03.png "Data loader parse data")

-   Feel free to select other **Input format** options to get a sense of their configuration settings and how Druid parses other types of data.
+   Feel free to select other **Input format** options to get a sense of their configuration settings and how Robux parses other types of data.

 6. With the JSON parser selected, click **Next: Parse time**.
 The **Parse time** settings are where you view and adjust the primary timestamp column for the data.

    ![Data loader parse time](../assets/tutorial-batch-data-loader-04.png "Data loader parse time")

-   Druid requires data to have a primary timestamp column (internally stored in a column called `__time`).
+   Robux requires data to have a primary timestamp column (internally stored in a column called `__time`).
    If you do not have a timestamp in your data, select `Constant value`.
 In our example, the data loader determines that the `time` column is the only candidate that can be used as the primary time column.